rish-16/tp/docs/team/joshenx.md

 - **New Feature**: Revamped the GUI's appearance and layout
     * What it does: allows the user to view the list of Patients and swap between Upcoming and Archived appointment tabs.
     * Justification: This significantly reduces visual clutter, since users should ideally view a list of Patients and Appointments at any one time.
-      This is because the user should be able to look for an Appointment's patient details without swapping back and forth between the Patient list and Appointments list.
-Furthermore, archived appointments are likely to be referred to less than upcoming ones.
-The decision to separate the two into two tabs reduces visual clutter significantly and allows the user to view the more important information immediately.
     * Highlights: This front-end enhancement is extensive and features a complete CSS overhaul.
 The light-mode, neumorphism-esque aesthetic of the app showcases modern UI trends, and embodies the clean, professional work setting of a family clinic.
-      Patient and Appointment panels are also resizable, allowing the user to resize the panels to view additional information for either patients or appointments.
       List commands also swap between the two tabs, showcasing further integration of Logic and UI.
     * Relevant PR: [\#121](https://github.com/AY2122S1-CS2103-W14-1/tp/pull/121)